Arthroscopy - Knee

 4. How is ACL reconstruction done?

-Ans: ACL is reconstructed with a graft which is a PTB (Patellar tendon bone) or Hamstrings ( semi tendinosis or gracilis ) muscle This graft is fixed by various methods like titanium screws, bioabsorbable screws, endo button, tight rope.
+Ans: ACL is reconstructed with a graft which is a PTB (Patellar tendon-bone) or Hamstrings ( semi tendinosis or gracilis ) muscle This graft is fixed by various methods like titanium screws, bioabsorbable screws, endo button, and tight rope.

 5. What is your preferred technique And how is it different?

-Ans: We do an “all inside ACL reconstruction with graft link tightrope technique”.
-The advantages of this technique are that it is very strong, single semitendinosus graft is enough, NO screw or threads prominence over the tibial insertion site.
+Ans: We do an “all-inside ACL reconstruction with graft link tightrope technique”.
+The advantages of this technique are that it is very strong, a single semitendinosus graft is enough, and NO screw or threads prominence over the tibial insertion site.
 Leg bone outer side is not tunneled, so less painful and hence early recovery.
-Only very few surgeons are doing this all inside technique.
+Only very few surgeons are doing this all-in technique.

 POSTERIOR CRUCIATE LIGAMENT(PCL)